2d-inc/Flare-JS/README.md

 Javascript ES6 runtime with Canvas rendering.

 ### CanvasKit vs Canvas
-There are currently two branches: master with Canvas 2d context as the renderer and CanvasKit with SKIA via WebAssembly.
-Going forward the CanvasKit branch will become the active one as it supports more advanced rendering operations which Flare will soon require.
+There are currently two branches: master with CanvasKit rendering (Skia via WebAssembly) and context2d with the standard CanvasRenderingContext2D.
+The context2d branch is deprecated.

 ## Building
 Use NPM to get the dependencies and then build with webpack: